turingschool/front-end-curriculum/lessons/module-2/project-configuration-npm-webpack-eslint-gitignore.md

 #### dependencies (production):

-We're listing what ingredients we need for the app to run: we need express, and we need version 4.15.3 or any version compatible with 4.15.3.
+We're listing what ingredients we need for the app to run: we need jquery, and we need version 3.3.1 or any version compatible with 3.3.1.
 (You can read up on the what the symbols by the package version numbers mean [here](https://docs.npmjs.com/files/package.json#dependencies), and learn a bit about what the version numbers themselves even mean [here](https://semver.org/).)

 To install a package as a production dependency: